sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 ## Extending tests

-Most tests included in Flex Template for Web are [snapshot tests:](https://jestjs.io/docs/snapshot-testing)
+Most tests included in the template are
+[snapshot tests:](https://jestjs.io/docs/snapshot-testing)

 > “A typical snapshot test case renders a UI component, takes a